Ultima VIII: Pagan Soundtrack, Nenad Vugrinec, 1994

 A handful of other tracks bring yet more variety and depth to what could have ended up a fairly drab score in the hands of a lesser composer.
 “Tenebrae” surprises with lithe flute melodies and tambourine backing.
 At first, it registers as a reprise of the medievalisms found on other Ultima scores.
 However, once Vugrinec sets these carefree rhythms in the score’s usual ghoulish atmosphere, what used to be a light-hearted dance turns into an almost satanic ritual.
 “Combat” is the soundtrack’s only fast-paced composition.
 It flows surprisingly well despite its fragmented material, rushing from one frantic section to the next, sustained not so much by melodic development but by its breathless energy.

 Finally, “The Path of Water” conjures awe and mystery – rather than dread – through its unusually treble-heavy orchestrations that beautifully contrast with the soundtrack’s otherwise brooding demeanour.
 Woodwind melodies light up like beacons in the darkness when set against ruminating deep strings, while glacial tempi underscore a world suspended in frozen time.
-Like the game it underscores, the Ultima VIII: Pagan soundtrack doesn’t always hit the mark, but when it does, the results are captivating.
+Like the game it underscores, the Ultima VIII: Pagan soundtrack doesn’t always hit the mark, but the results are captivating when it does.

 - 01 - Pagan Theme Vugrinec, Nenad 2:41